What is World Bee Day All About?

 - Learn more about bees and their important role on this planet

 - Watch a documentary about bees with your family and friends.

-- If you are part of the educational system, make this day special for your students and visit a natural history museum or an apiary and teach them about the importance of bees.
+- If you are part of the educational system, make this day special for your students and visit a bee-keeping farm to learn about beekeeping for beginners or an apiary and teach them about the importance of bees.

 - Visit a “Bee event” near you.

 - Use the hashtags #WorldBeeDay and #ILoveVeterinary to be part of the celebration all over the world.

 Happy World Bee Day!

 If you would like to read up on more animal observances in the month of May, why not read our article on National Pet Month.